7k8m/json.filed/reference.md

 .pass( function( json, filePath ) { your another code to process json here } )
 ````

-child executers can be chained as above.
+executers can be chained as above.

 # Error handling
 ## Error listener of executer